JesseKartabani/CS50/Week4/README.md

 ***Reflection***

-Some filters might also move pixels around.
-Reflecting an image, for example, is a filter where the resulting image is what you would get by placing the original image in front of a mirror.
+Reflecting an image for example, it's a filter where the resulting image is what you would get by placing the original image in front of a mirror.
 So any pixels on the left side of the image should end up on the right, and vice versa.

 Note that all of the original pixels of the original image will still be present in the reflected image, it’s just that those pixels may have rearranged to be in a different place in the image.